 Pregnancy and breast cancer

 While having children eventually reduces breast cancer risk, pregnancy during the five years prior to a diagnosis of breast cancer appears to have a detrimental effect on survival.
 This effect is considerably higher when the time between breast cancer diagnosis and pregnancy is under two years.
 Women who are diagnosed shortly after delivery also have a poorer prognosis compared to breast cancer patients with no recent childbirth.
-However, one study reported that women who are pregnant at diagnosis have only a slightly increased risk of death.

 The question for young women who have already been diagnosed with breast cancer is how long to wait until becoming pregnant, assuming no relapse has occurred.
 Although it is important to wait least two years, there is some evidence that a longer delay would be safer.
 One study of women aged younger than 35 years at diagnosis found that the annual risk of recurrence was similar to that of lower-risk patients after 80 months.
 The authors conclude that it may be preferable to postpone a pregnancy beyond five years after breast cancer treatment.